jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 4: Examine the Output Feature Class

-Once ArcGIS Online has finished creating a buffer from the input feature class, the platform will immediately display the output feature class in the Map Viewer Classic.
+Once ArcGIS Online has finished creating a buffer from the input feature class, the platform will immediately display the output feature class in the Map Viewer.
 From here, you can view the buffer, look at the attribute table, or perform additional operations using the output layer in the analysis tab.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Images/Figure%2015.jpg">